-The splendid path that winds on the slopes of the Rocca hill and was defined by the poet Gian Antonio Cibotto “the most beautiful walk in the Veneto” is characterized by a continuous succession of extraordinary places, in which the very essence of the historical events of the city is kept.
+The splendid path that winds on the slopes of the Rocca hill and was defined by the poet Gian Antonio Cibotto “the most beautiful walk in Veneto” is characterized by a succession of extraordinary places, in which the very essence of the historical events of the city is kept.

 The tour starts from Piazza Mazzini, a square closed on its western side by a long section of the medieval walls built by the da Carrara family and includes the 13th century Torre Civica (Town Clock Tower).
-Facing it is the start of Via del Santuario a beatiful hilly street unfolds following the slopes of the Colle della Rocca (Citadel Hill).
+Facing it is Via del Santuario a beatiful hilly street unfolds following the slopes of the Colle della Rocca (Citadel Hill).
 On the left is the Chiesa di San Paolo (St. Paul’s Church) now seat of the Town Museum.
 In its crypt is a 13th century fresco showing St. Francis of Assisi, the oldest depiction of this saint in the Veneto region.

 On the right is the former Monte di Pietà mansion, a building dating from the 15th century with a graceful 17th century loggetta characterized by Doric columns.
 It hosts the Tourist Information Centre.

-Pass through the doorway of the “count’s lions” to reach the rotonda from which you can enjoy a beautiful view on the surrouning plain.
-The Porta Romana (Roman or Holy Door), erected in 1651, marks the entry to the sanctified area of the Santuario Giubilare delle Sette Chiese (Jubilee Sanctuary of the Seven Churches), designed by Vincenzo Scamozzi on commission from the Duodo Venetian noble family who were ambassadors from the Serenissima Republic to the Holy See.
+Pass through the Porta dei Leoni (Lions’ Gateway) to reach the Rotonda (panoramic terrace) from which you can enjoy a beautiful view on the surrouning plain.
+The Porta Romana (Roman or Holy Door), erected in 1651, marks the entry to the sanctified area of the Santuario Giubilare delle Sette Chiese (Sanctuary of the Seven Churches), designed by Vincenzo Scamozzi for the Duodos, a Venetian noble family who were ambassadors for the Serenissima Republic to the Holy See.
 A 1605 papal bull of Paul V grants the Sanctuary the same indulgences given to the faithful during pilgrimages to the seven major basilicas in Rome.
 Monselice is the only example of this particular form of Roman devotion.
 On the entrance gate, the so called Holy Gate, the inscription “Romanis Basilicis pares” remarks the connection with the Roman Basilicas.
-The chapels house altar-pieces from the workshop of Palma the Younger.
+The chapels house 17th century altar-pieces by Palma the Younger.